 A High School Student’s Journey Toward a Healthcare Career

 One of JFF’s valued partners, HERE to HERE is a Bronx-based nonprofit that builds pathways to rewarding jobs for young people from high school through age 25 and employers seeking talent.
 The organization works to connect young people, high schools, postsecondary institutions, community-based organizations, and employers.
-HERE to HERE is a member of JFF’s Pathways to Prosperity Network which aims to create new opportunities for young people, provide employers with a talent pipeline of young professionals, and strengthen state and regional economies.
+HERE to HERE is a member of JFF’s Pathways to Prosperity Network which creates new opportunities for young people, provides employers with a talent pipeline of young professionals, and strengthens state and regional economies.

 Sonia is a high school student who moved to New York City two years ago after living in Italy and Nigeria.
 Now, at just 16 years old, Sonia is set to graduate high school and already completed an internship and accepted a part-time certified nursing assistant (CNA) position with The New Jewish Home (NJH) in the Bronx.
 While healthcare is one of the fastest-growing industries in New York City, and many regions across the country, there are many barriers to entering careers in the field.

 In November, Sonia addressed the audience at “Career Medicine: A Healthcare Convening,” a convening on careers in healthcare in partnership with the Bronx Borough President’s Office, Montefiore Medical Center, and New York Alliance for Careers in Healthcare, to share her internship experience, how it impacted her, and how it led to her becoming a CNA.
 Ahead of the event, Sonia spoke with Callie Thuma, project manager for high school internships at HERE to HERE, who has worked with Sonia throughout her time at NJH.

 Sonia, high school student with JFF's partner HERE to HERE